MaRuF2131/MaRuF2131/README.md

 ## 🚀 Current Activities
 - 🌱 Exploring **Next.js** to expand my frontend development skills.
-- 🌍 Working on a **Tourism Website** with dynamic content and interactive features.
+- 🌍 Working on a **Online Contact Book and Employ Management ** with dynamic content and interactive features.
-- 🛡 Improving backend security using **JWT-based authentication**.
+- 🛡 Improving backend security using **JWT-based authentication and role base authorization and more**.
-- 📚 Learning advanced **API integrations** and optimization techniques.
+- 📚 Learning advanced **API integrations and AI API ** and optimization techniques.

 ---